US Star Pacific Wrecks Your donation today supports the next 15 years

 Tachi-6 Radar

-Two 50Kw radar sets, range 200km located at Wewak, in the Wirui vicinity.
-Und the control of the Japanese Army 4th Air Intel Unit.
-Operational orders of 248th Sentai showed they scrambled based on radar intel.
-Reference: Japanese Mono. #127 via Richard Dunn.
+Two 50Kw radar sets, range 200km located at Wewak, in the vicinity of Wirui.
+Under the control of the Japanese Army 4th Air Intel Unit.
+Operational orders of 248th Sentai showed they scrambled based on radar intelligence.
+Reference: Japanese Mono. #127 via Richard Dunn

 "May 4, 1944 The Wewak Airfield was a frightful spectacle.
 It was totally destroyed by bombardment.
-Similarly countless remains of out ships were lying in the harbor."
+Similarly countless remains of our ships were lying in the harbor."

-When the Australian Army occupied the Wewak area, they rehabilitated this airfield and used it until the end of the war.
+During May 1945, the Australian Army occupied the Wewak area.
+This airfield was repaired and used by the Royal Australian Air Force (RAAF) until the end of the war.

-After the capitulation of Japan, the Japanese 18th Army Commander Lt.
-General Adachi an interpreter and three officers were flown from Hayfield Airfield to Wewak Airstrip for the official surrender ceremony on September 13, 1945 at 10am at Cape Wom Airfield.
-Lt.
-General Adachi signed the surrender and handed over his sword in the presence of 3,000 troops drawn from various units of the Australian division.
+On September 13, 1945 Imperial Japanese Army (IJA) 18th Army commander Lt General Hatazo Adachi with Captain Iwama, civilian interpreter and three officers were flown aboard a RAAF C-47 Dakota from No. 36 Squadron from Hayfield Airfield to Wewak Airfield.
+Next, the Japanese were transported by jeep to Cape Wom for the official surrender ceremony at 10:00am at Cape Wom Airfield.
+At 10:15am Adachi signed the instrument of surrender and handed over his sword in the presence of 3,000 troops drawn from various units of the Australian Army 6th Division.
+Afterwards, he attended meetings with Australian Army staff to discuss arrangements related to the surrender.

 Today